Dream Factory Wrestling

 Championships

 DFW had one singles championship, introduced and awarded at the first (and only) Tournament of Dreams.
-The inaugural champion was Chris Hunter, and the final person to hold the belt was Norris.
+The inaugural champion was Chris Hunter.

 Norris brought the belt to PpW, although it was never defended there.
 At some point the belt's faceplate was damaged, showing a large fracture line down the middle.
 The plate was also removed from the leather strap, which was reused for another belt.